Christian Community Bible: Chinese

 The Pastoral Bible was published in 1999 in traditional Chinese (subsequently also available in simplified Chinese).
 Since its publication, this translation has been in the centre of a controversy regarding the translation process and the content of its commentaries.
 Because of the criticisms, some regard this translation as being a poor translation unsuitable for lay people without extensive prior theological training; at the same time, despite these criticisms, there are also people who recommend this translation to lay people.

 French

 The Bible des Peuples (literally "Bible of the Peoples") is a version translated by Bernard and Louis Hurault and published in 1998.
 The version is still considered controversial by some in the Jewish community because of replacement theology overtones in its notes.

 A previous version in French language, called Bible des Communautés chrétiennes (literally "Bible of the Christian Communities"), was translated by Bernard and Louis Hurault and published in 1994.
-Its imprimatur was rescinded in 1995 amid accusations of having anti-semitic overtones in its commentaries.
+Its imprimatur was rescinded in 1995 amid accusations of having antisemitic overtones in its commentaries.